 Information you need to supply

 We determine all planning applications using national and local planning policy.
-There are national information requirements for all types of developments, and we may need additional information to assess how well your proposal fits our local planning policy.
+There are national information requirements for all types of development applications, and we may need additional information to assess how well your proposal fits our local planning policy.

-For all types of application, please ensure that you supply documents and plans in line with our best practice guidance.
+For all types of application, please ensure that you supply plans and drawings in line with our best practice guidance.

 We strongly recommend you use a planning agent to assist with your application.